minetest-mods/digtron/README.txt

 Combination modules act like furnances.
 For the most part, that means they act like chests - items are extracted from the "main" inventory, and items coming into the combination module are inserted into "main".
 However, a pipe entering the combination module from the underside will attempt to insert items into the "fuel" inventory.

+Note that Pipeworks is entirely optional, you don't need to install it.

 Crafting recipes
 ================